 Prednisone or prednisolone is one of the many names under which corticosteroids are available.
 Prednisone itself is an inactive substance that is converted in the liver into the active substance prednisolone.
 This conversion is so rapid and complete that it makes no difference for efficacy which of the two you use.
 Corticosteroids are hormones that are also produced in our own body by the adrenal cortex.
 It is a stress hormone.
 One of the properties of this hormone is that it has anti-inflammatory effects by suppressing the immune system.
-By reducing the accumulation of inflammatory cells, we try to reduce the symptoms of the disease, such as shortness of breath.
+By reducing the accumulation of inflammatory cells (the granulomas), we try to reduce the symptoms of the disease, such as shortness of breath.
 Prednisone works fairly quickly.
 However, the way the disease manifests and its severity varies greatly from person to person.
 Therefore, some notice an effect of prednisone within a week, while for others it takes 6 - 8 weeks.
 Unfortunately, not everyone experiences sufficient benefit from the medication.
+Because the disease can present in different forms, the dose of prednisone and also the form of administration may vary.
 Some people receive prednisone in tablet form up to 60 mg per day.
 Others receive a so-called 'methylprednisolone pulse therapy'.
-In that case, your doctor will admit you to the hospital for three days and you will receive prednisone as an intravenous therapy (IV) in a high dose.
+In that case, your doctor will admit you to the hospital for three days and you will receive prednisone via an IV in a very high dose.